Areas of Application

 H1 - Table Position

-Restricted height variation provides the following advantages:
+Restricted height variation offers the following advantages:

-• Clamping gap can be optimally adjusted
+- The clamping gap can be optimally adjusted

-H2 - Adjacent Construction Below Bearing
+H2 - Adjacent Construction Below the Bearing

 Custom Bearing Adjustment AC